ethcrawford/brunch-dish/README.md

 # brunch-dish

-Static site builder.
-Now version 3.1.0.
+css/js files merge tool.
+Now version 3.2.0.

 This is a HTML5 application, built with [Brunch](http://brunch.io).